archywillhe/0a-Jekyll/_posts/2015-08-06-boolean-satisfiability-problem-or-sat-in-5-minutes.md

     >Backtracking like the one in classical DPLL is called chronological backtracking.
 Chronological in the sense that we we simply go back to the previous decision level.
 In heuristic backtracking, we go back to a decision level (or backtrack point) based on a **heuristic function**.
 The principal behind it is that we should learn from conflicts and avoid making the mistake of trying out all different variables assignments down a decision level only to find out that all the assignment at that decision level would only lead to unsatisfiability.
 That is to say that we would rely on the heuristic to help us in figuring out if the boolean assignment at some previous decision level may be a bad pick, and that we should backtrack all the way up.

-4. implementing some *restart* policies, which force the solver to backtrack to decision level 0 (or some other level) when some conidtion is met.
+4. implementing some *restart* policies, which force the solver to backtrack to decision level 0 (or some other level) when some condition is met.
 This is to prevent the solver from getting "stuck" at some part of the [search space](http://wiki.lesswrong.com/wiki/Search_space) for a long time.
 To learn more about it, check out [The Effect of Restarts on the Efficiency of Clause Learning](http://users.cecs.anu.edu.au/~jinbo/07-ijcai-restarts.pdf) and [Dynamic Restart Policies](ftp://ftp.research.microsoft.com/pub/ejh/drestart.pdf).

 and many and many more.